+Cocoa (HPS3)

-TRAIT RESULT Cocoa (HPS3) Dogs with the coco genotype will produce dark brown pigment instead of black in both their hair and skin.
-No co alleles, not expressed (NN) Dogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brown than dogs that have the Bbb or BB genotypes at the B locus.
-No co alleles, not expressed (NN) B Locus (TYRP1) Dogs with two copies of the b allele produce brown pigment instead of black in both their hair and skin.
-Likely black colored
+Dogs with the coco genotype will produce dark brown pigment instead of black in both their hair and skin.No co alleles, notDogs with the Nco genotype will produce black pigment, but can pass the co allele on to their puppies.expressed (NN)Dogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brownthan dogs that have the Bb or BB genotypes at the B locus.

+B Locus (TYRP1)

+Dogs with two copies of the b allele produce brown pigment instead of black in both their hair and skin.
 Dogs with one copy of the b allele will produce black pigment, but can pass the b allele on to their puppies.
 E Locus ee dogs that carry two b alleles will have red or cream coats, but have brown noses, eye rims, and footpads (sometimes referred to as "Dudley Nose" in Labrador Retrievers).
 "Liver" or "chocolate" is the preferred color term for brown in most breeds; in the Doberman Pinscher it is referred to as "red".